 Chair Peninsula Estates Housing SocietyFor over 25 years Ian provided leadership in organizations that make Metro Vancouver a better place to live.
 He held various senior positions including Chief Financial Officer at Metro Vancouver and Chief Financial Officer and Chief Operating Officer at TransLink.
 He was President and CEO of TransLink from to 2009 to 2015 and retired from that organization in December 2015.
 He currently is employed with the BC Utilities Commission.
 Ian became aware of Semiahmoo House Society by witnessing the positive impact it makes on the day-to-day life of his friends.
 He hopes that by serving on the Board he can leverage what he learned and practiced in his public sector career to support the continuing success of the Society.
 Ian and family have lived in South Surrey/White Rock since 1987 and he is a graduate of UBC and holds CPA, CA and ICD.D designations.

 Vice-Chair The Semiahmoo FoundationMy interest in Semiahmoo House Society began when my daughter enrolled in programs at Semiahmoo House.
-I am passionate about the rights of people with developmental disabilities and have done advocacy work in the area of independent living and the need for rent supplements to provide opportunities for individuals to grow and thrive in their own homes.
-I serve as chair of the Community Living BC (CLBC) Surrey/Delta/White Rock Community Council.
-I also sit on the Peninsula Homeless to Housing Task Force.
+I am passionate about the rights of people with developmental disabilities and have done advocacy work in the area of inclusive affordable housing, independent living and the need for rent supplements to provide opportunities for individuals to grow and thrive in their own homes.
+I have served as chair of the Community Living BC (CLBC) Surrey/Delta/White Rock Community Council.
+I also sit on the Peninsula Homeless to Housing Task Force and the White Rock Housing Advisory Committee.
 Prior to retirement, I served as Manager of Administrative Support Services with the Abbotsford Fire Rescue Service for sixteen years.
-When I retired, I decided to continue to work in the area of administrative support services, working on a contract basis for not-for-profit organizations.
-In the 1990s, I attended Capilano College, receiving a Certificate in Local Government Administration.
-During my time with the Fire Department, I also completed the Auxiliary Firefighter Training Program.
+I attended Capilano College, receiving a Certificate in Local Government Administration.
 More recently, I completed training in advanced policy governance and person-centred thinking.
 My husband and I live in White Rock and enjoy being near the ocean and the many parks and hiking trails in the area as well as being close to my daughter who is living independently with support.

 Vice-Chair Semiahmoo House Society, Vice-Chair Peninsula Estates Housing SocietyNicole Russell feels privileged to be a part of such a wonderful organization.
 She has witnessed first-hand the amazing impact that Semiahmoo House Society plays in individuals’ lives and the community as a whole.
 Nicole’s sister, Jennifer, has been a participant in various Semiahmoo House programs for over 20 years.
 Nicole attributes her sister’s growing confidence, life skills and community involvement to the tireless advocacy and support of Semiahmoo House.
 Nicole Russell is a partner at the firm of Graves & Russell, Barristers and Solicitors.
 Nicole’s growing legal practice is based in South Surrey, focusing on Wills & Estates.
 Nicole has also been a facilitator at Anti-Harassment and Discrimination workshops for the Faculty of Medicine at the University of British Columbia.
 Nicole and her family have lived in the South Surrey area for the past 25 years.